Arduino Days 2026 event in Ashland, Virginia

-One of those events, already on the map, is an Arduino Days 2025 event I am putting together, titled Arduinos and Model Railroads.
-It will be a demonstration of a variety of my personal applications of Arduino-type processors being designed for applications in model railroads… as described extensively in this blog 😉.
-The location will take place on Saturday, March 22, 2025, in the corner courtyard of North Ashland Shopping Plaza in Ashland, Virginia, at the intersection of N Washington Highway (US 1) and England St. This location is also in front of the club space of the Richmond Area NTRAK group, a division of the Richmond Freelance & Prototype Model Railroaders.
-If weather does not cooperate, the demos will be held inside the club space.
-(There will be a sign.)
-The event will run from 12 noon until at least 4 PM that day.
+One of those events, already on the map, is an Arduino Days 2026 event I am putting together, titled Arduinos and Model Railroads.
+It will be a demonstration of a variety of my personal applications of Arduino-type processors being designed for applications in model railroads, as described extensively in this blog.
+The location will take place in the Crossing Courtyard in the northeast corner of the North Ashland Shopping Plaza in Ashland, Virginia, at the intersection of N Washington Highway (US 1) and England St. Ashland is just north of Richmond, Virginia and just west of Interstate 95.
+The courtyard is in front of the club spaces of the Richmond Area NTRAK and the Virginia Piedmont and Central HO Model Railroaders, N and HO scale respectively, which are SIGs (special interest groups) of the Richmond Freelance & Prototype Model Railroaders.
+The event will run from 12 noon until at least 4 PM.

 Train Speedometer pages added